Glossary of English-language idioms derived from baseball: down to the last out

 To be near the end of a competition and have just one last chance to succeed.
 Also sometimes expressed as "down to the last strike."

 "Hillary Clinton is now down to her last out".

-ducks on a pond
+ducks on the pond

-In baseball, having runners in scoring position, ready for a batter to drive them home.
+In baseball, "ducks on the pond" occurs when having runners in scoring position, ready for a batter to drive them home.
 In business, "a situation with a good chance to succeed".

 E

 extra innings

 To extend the original time allotted in order to break a tie or settle an issue.
 In baseball, this means going beyond the standard nine-inning length of a game.